DeadJokerNotFunny/RHW-Bugs-And-Suggestions/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-What is the bug?
+A description of what the bug is.

 **To Reproduce**
 What should I do to reproduce the same bug?

 **Expected behavior**
-Describe what you expected to happen.
+What you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.